-- Ensure assessment and planning documents for a planned Confined Space Entry have been completed and assembled as required. - Ensure isolation, Lockout / Tagout requirements, and any other preparation activities set out in the Confined Space Hazard Assessment Report and referenced documents have been completed prior to Entry. - Ensure any rescue equipment required by a Confined Space Hazard Assessment Report is provided or made available.

-NOTE: Actual provision of rescue equipment may in some cases fall to a Contractor providing rescue services.

-- Ensure participants in the Entry have met minimum training requirements prior to entry. - Conduct a pre-Entry meeting with all participants as per requirements below. - Ensure pre-Entry atmosphere testing is conducted and meets the criteria set out in the Confined Space Hazard Assessment report. - Manage and sign off the Safe Work Permit to authorize Entry. - Ensure Rescue Personnel are alerted to the Entry activity as per requirements below. - Manage any issues arising during Entry (e.g., change of atmosphere or conditions requiring Entrant evacuation, additional mitigation efforts, re-permitting, etc.). - Ensure safe conclusion to Entry and proper Confined Space closure or signage following Entry.
+- Ensure assessment and planning documents for a planned Confined Space Entry have been completed and assembled as required. - Ensure isolation, Lockout/Tagout requirements, and any other preparation activities set out in the Confined Space Hazard Assessment Report and referenced documents have been completed prior to Entry. - Ensure any rescue equipment required by a Confined Space Hazard Assessment Report is provided or made available. - Ensure Confined Space training requirements are sufficiently met for planned Confined Space entries (as applicable, Entrant, Attendant/Safety Watch, Rescue role training). - NOTE: Actual provision of rescue equipment may in some cases fall to a Contractor providing rescue services. - Ensure participants in the Entry have met minimum training requirements prior to entry. - Conduct a pre-Entry meeting with all participants as per requirements below. - Ensure pre-Entry atmosphere testing is conducted and meets the criteria set out in the Confined Space Hazard Assessment report. - Manage and sign off the Safe Work Permit to authorize Entry. - Ensure Rescue Personnel are alerted to the Entry activity as per requirements below. - Manage any issues arising during Entry (e.g., change of atmosphere or conditions requiring Entrant evacuation, additional mitigation efforts, re-permitting, etc.). - Ensure safe conclusion to Entry and proper Confined Space closure or signage following Entry.